tremor-rs/tremor-www/docs/Workshop/examples/41_otel_zipkin/README.md

 # CNCF OpenTelemetry Zipkin Interorking

-This example builds on the simple passthrough CNCF OpenTelemetry configuration but configures Zipkin as a receiver and exporter in the OpenTelemetry Collector.
+This example builds on the passthrough CNCF OpenTelemetry configuration but configures Zipkin as a receiver and exporter in the OpenTelemetry Collector.